nanobox-io/nanobox-guides/articles/ruby/generic/existing-app.md

   engine: ruby
 ```

-## Configure Sinatra
+## Configure App

 #### Listen on 0.0.0.0

-To allow connections from the host machine into the app's container modify the `myapp.rb` telling sinatra to listen on all available IP's:
+To allow connections from the host machine into the app's container, you'll need to configure your app to bind to 0.0.0.0.

+Here is an example with Sinatra:

 ```ruby
 set :bind, "0.0.0.0"